marqo-ai/marqo/examples/MultiModalSearch/article.md

 ###  3.4 Create the index

-Now we have the data prepared, we can setup the index.
+Now we have the data prepared, we can set up the index.
 We will use a ViT-L-14 from open clip as the model.
 This model is very good to start with.
 It is recommended to use a GPU (at least 4GB VRAM) otherwise a [smaller model](https://marqo.pages.dev/0.0.21/Models-Reference/dense_retrieval/#open-clip) can be used (although results may be worse).

 ```python
 client = Client()